UCSBVexRobotics/RoboticsWebsite/README.md

 About the website:

-The website is hosted on Microsoft Azure and is built using ReactJS (create-react-app as a base).
+The website is hosted on Microsoft Azure and is built using ReactJS (create-react-app as a base) on NodeJS v14.15.3

+To deploy to Azure for the first time, follow: https://docs.microsoft.com/en-us/azure/app-service/quickstart-nodejs?pivots=development-environment-vscode&tabs=windows#deploy-to-azure

 ## Updating Officer Profiles
 1. Upload a square image of the officers inside of the `public\officer-images` directory.
 It must be square.